lomirus/lomirus.github.io/content/post/upon-the-mere/index.md

 But of course, no one would have any appetite at such situation.
 So I just threw it away on the side of the path once the figure of their house had faded away beyond my view.

-That the last time I met him, without farewell.
+That was the last time I met him, without farewell.
 The next term, I transferred to the school located in the county, the town district.

 "You know, the school of our village, is so...", my mother said.